Romi7102/python-producer/README.md

     REPORTER_ID_INCREMENT: Specifies the reporter id increments for every new event generated.

-    ENCODING: Specifies the json encoding of the data to be generated.
+    JSON_FORMAT: Specifies the json encoding of the data to be generated.

     DATETIME_FORMAT: Specifies the date format of the data to be generated.